List of Internet pioneers: Ramesh Govindan

 Ramesh Govindan received the IEEE Internet Award in 2018.

 Jennifer Rexford

 Jennifer Rexford received the IEEE Internet Award in 2019.

 Eve Schooler

 Eve Schooler and Stephen Casner received the IEEE Internet Award in 2020 for contributions to Internet multimedia standards and protocols.

 Ian Foster

 Ian Foster received the IEEE Internet Award in 2023.

 Carl Kesselman

 Carl Kesselman received the IEEE Internet Award in 2023.

 Other Internet pioneers

 Some other people, who have made notable contributions to the development of Internet but do not meet the criteria defined at the top of the article, include the following.

 Wesley Clark

 Wesley Clark (1927–2016) had a key insight in the planning for the ARPANET.
 In April 1967, he suggested to Bob Taylor and Larry Roberts the idea of using separate small computers (later named Interface Message Processors) as a way of forming a message switching network and reducing load on the local computers.

+Barry Wessler

+Barry Wessler (1943–2018) was hired by Larry Roberts in 1968 to work for him at ARPA.
+Roberts and Wessler wrote the "IMP Specification" for the ARPANET, which was discussed at the June 1968 meeting of principal investigators.
+Wessler approved the Network Control Program for the ARPANET in 1970, after ordering certain more exotic elements to be dropped.
+In 1972, Barry Wessler updated Larry Roberts' RD program for network mail and called it NRD.
+Later that year, Wessler co-authored a report the second sub-group of INWG, which considered host-to-host protocol requirements for an international protocol.
+Along with Larry Roberts, he left ARPA in 1973 to found Telenet, a commercial packet-switched network in the US.
+They both joined the international effort to standardize a protocol for packet switching based on virtual circuits shortly before it was finalized as X.25.
+He was recognized for his role as an Internet pioneer.